 Medicare is a federally administered health insurance program for people over age 65, those under 65 with certain disabilities and people of all ages with End-Stage Renal Disease.
 Medicare is paid for through payroll taxes on working Americans as well as premiums from its members that are based on the type of coverage they have.
 It provides comprehensive coverage, including prescription drugs.
 Many private insurers offer Medicare supplement plans to cover the costs that are not covered under the program, and these plans are heavily regulated in Colorado.
-There were 653,000 Coloradans enrolled in Medicare in 2011, which was 13% of the state's population.
+There were 660,882 Coloradans enrolled in Medicare in 2013, which was 12.5% of the state's population down more than 7% from 2012.